AdrienVannson/doreisa-internship/report/report.typ

 During the development of Doreisa, I came across several problems that took me a lot of time to fully understand and solve.
 This section briefly describes some of them.

  - *Deployment on SLURM.* Supercomputers typically rely on SLURM @slurm to manage their resources.
 To use Doreisa on such supercomputers, it was necessary to start a Ray cluster with SLURM.
 When it is starting on a node, Ray starts the worker processes that will be used to execute remote tasks.
 The number of such processes corresponds to the number of available cores on the machine.
 Since supercomputers are optimized for efficient computations, each machine typically has several CPUs, each one having tens of cores.
-As a consequence, a lot of Ray workers can be started at the same time (TODO 40 or 80 for Jean Zay).
+As a consequence, a lot of Ray workers can be started at the same time (40 for Jean Zay).
 Each of these processes performs operations on Numpy arrays.
 Numpy internally relies on OpenBLAS, which itself starts many threads to take advantage of the parallelism offered by the machine.
 This high number of threads made SLURM kill Ray processes.

 = Conclusion